Dheeraj-Bhandari/monsterapiclient/README.md

 ```
 ### Generate Content

-You can use the `generate` method to create content using the Monster API:
+You can use the `generate` to retrive the result directly without using each function separately. `generate` method Generate the process Id and Retrive it Result :

 ```javascript
 const model = 'whisper'; // Replace with a valid model name